Brittany Broben: Personal

 Nicknamed Britt, Broben was born on 23 November 1995 in Gold Coast, Queensland.
 She grew up in the Gold Coast of Queensland and still lives there as of June 2012.
-Brittany is a student at Marymount College, located in Burleigh Heads.
+Brittany was a student at Marymount College, located in Burleigh Heads.

 Broben is 160 cm tall and weighs 48 kg.

 Diving

 Broben is a 10 m platform diver.
 She has a diving scholarship with the Australian Institute of Sport.
 She trains at the Brisbane Aquatic Centre.
 As of 2012, she is coached by Xiangning Chen.